Lore 245: Evasive

 One whispered story of a mysterious animal could easily become a larger-than-life legend of a monster that most people were only too happy to believe.

-But throughout history, folklore has put a handful of creatures on the map that represent the opposite problem.
+Of course, believability isn't the same thing as truth, but throughout history, folklore has put a handful of creatures on the map that represent the opposite problem.

 Stories that are fantastical in almost every way, and yet, despite centuries of exploration and scientific advancement, have left us with an unsettling possibility.